PowerDNS/pdns/docs/dnssec/modes-of-operation.rst

 key can be deactivated.
 Subsequently it can be removed.

-As described above, there are several ways in which DNSSEC can deny the existence of a record, and this setting too is stored away from zone records, and lives with the DNSSEC keying material.
+As described above, there are several ways in which DNSSEC can deny the existence of a record, and this setting, which is also stored away from zone records, lives with the DNSSEC keying material.

 (Hashed) Denial of Existence
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~